Biography

 2007 • Gnosis

 Jääportit took part on compilation album “My Own Wolf: A New Approach to Ulver” (Aspherical Asphyxia, 2007) and created personal version of Ulver’s song “Gnosis”.
-This time Vesa Partti was asked to play electric guitar and Mindy to sing the vocals.

 “Jääportit morphs Gnosis into an 11-minute monster of menacing atmospheres, rolling beats, and female vocals; it’s much, much stronger than the original.”